Why understand socialization throughout the lifespan?

 Detective Holste immediately carried Danielle out of the home.
 She was taken to a hospital for medical treatment and evaluation.
 Through extensive testing, doctors determined that, although she was severely malnourished, Danielle was able to see, hear, and vocalize normally.
 Still, she wouldn’t look anyone in the eyes, didn’t know how to chew or swallow solid food, didn’t cry, didn’t respond to stimuli that would typically cause pain, and didn’t know how to communicate either with words or simple gestures such as nodding “yes” or “no.” Likewise, although tests showed she had no chronic diseases or genetic abnormalities, the only way she could stand was with someone holding onto her hands, and she “walked sideways on her toes, like a crab” (DeGregory 2008).

 What had happened to Danielle?
 Put simply: beyond the basic requirements for survival, she had been neglected.
 Based on their investigation, social workers concluded that she had been left almost entirely alone in rooms like the one where she was found.
 Without regular interaction—the holding, hugging, talking, the explanations and demonstrations given to most young children—she had not learned to walk or to speak, to eat or to interact, to play or even to understand the world around her.
 From a sociological point of view, Danielle had not been socialized.

 In the following sections, we will examine the importance of the complex process of socialization and how it takes place through interaction with many individuals, groups, and social institutions.
-We will explore how socialization is not only critical to children as they develop but how it is also a lifelong process through which we become prepared for new social environments and expectations in every stage of our lives.
+We will explore how socialization is not only critical to children as they develop, but also how it is a lifelong process through which we become prepared for new social environments and expectations in every stage of our lives.